francescocarlucci/hashtag-reply-tweetbot/readme.md

 # "#andratuttobene" TweetBot

-#### NOTE You must create credentials.txt and log.txt in your project root to make it work!
+#### Please create credentials.txt and log.txt in your project root to make it work!